Lessons Learned From a Co-production Community Effort to Reduce Gun Violence Near Bodegas/Corner Store

 The NPSC launched in 2022 a co-production effort that brought together the Newark Police Division, the Office of Violence Prevention and Trauma Recovery, the Brick City Peace Collective, and PSE&G (New Jersey’s utility company), among other community stakeholders, to reduce gun violence near bodegas/corner stores.

-This multi-stakeholder co-production effort involved the use of code enforcement to address code violations (NPD-led), a community survey to better understand the conditions surrounding these spaces (OVPTR-led), a low-cost lighting improvement program to install floodlights facing the stores (PSEG-led), and an effort to bring fresh produce to bodegas to mitigate the effect of food deserts (City of Newark-led).
+This multi-stakeholder co-production effort involved the use of code enforcement to address code violations (NPD-led), a community survey to better understand the conditions surrounding these spaces (OVPTR-led), a low-cost lighting improvement program to install floodlights facing the stores (PSEG-led), and an effort to bring fresh produce to bodegas/corner stores to mitigate the effect of food deserts (City of Newark-led).

 To evaluate this project, the NPSC conducted an interrupted time series analysis of gun violence counts within two blocks (equivalent to 1,000 ft.) of the targeted bodegas/corner stores.
 The graph below suggests this co-production effort helped reduce gun violence during the six months following the program's implementation.
 Moreover, the results suggest a 9% decrease in gun violence counts over a one-year time period.
 This decrease is, however, non-significant.
-These results indicate that community-led, place-based interventions are a promising strategy to disrupt gun violence near bodegas.
+These results indicate that community-led, place-based interventions are a promising strategy to disrupt gun violence near bodegas/corner stores.
 The evaluation also reveals that localized co-production efforts must be sustained and recurrent (i.e., not a limited intervention) to take full advantage of the positive benefits observed in reducing crime opportunities and improving community safety.